-Internships offer an affordable method of recruitment and training while helping students make important decisions about career paths.
+Internships offer an affordable method of recruitment and training while helping students make important decisions about careers.

-Your internship includes clearly defined goals with tangible milestones and an appropriate level of challenge to apply classroom theory to real-world issues.
-Roughly 80 percent of the intern's time should be connected to an actual real-world project.
-No more than 20 percent of the intern’s work can be clerical.
+Your internship includes clearly defined goals with tangible milestones and an appropriate level of challenge that corresponds with their class level.
+Roughly 80 percent of the intern's time should be connected to the main project.
+No more than 20 percent of the intern’s assignments can be clerical.

 Internships are primarily offered as learning experiences and must include learning objectives (i.e. by the end of the internship, what will your student intern have learned?).
 Students cannot be treated as consultants hired solely to provide a service to your organization.